HIDE OR SEEK?--By James Dobson

 STRATEGIES FOR ESTEEM!
 (Intro)

-are ways to teach a child of his genuine significance, regardless of the shape of his nose or the size of his ears or the efficiency of his mind.
+Although our task is more difficult for some children than for others, there are ways to teach a child of his genuine significance, regardless of the shape of his nose or the size of his ears or the efficiency of his mind.
 Every child is entitled to hold up his head, not in haughtiness & pride, but in confidence & security.
 This is the concept of human worth intended by our Creator.
 How foolish for us to doubt our value when He formed us in His Own image!
 His view of the beauty cult was made abundantly clear more than 3,000 years ago when Samuel was seeking a king for Israel.
 Samuel naturally selected the tallest, most handsome son of Jesse, but God told him he had chosen the wrong man, saying: "Look not on his countenance, or on the height of his stature; because I have refused him: for the Lord seeth not as Man seeth; for Man looketh on the outward appearance, but the Lord looketh on the heart."
 (1Samuel 16:7)

 We parents have systematically been taught to worship beauty & brains, like everyone else.
 We all want superchildren who will amaze the World.
 Let's face it, folks: We have met the enemy & it is us!
 Often the greatest damage is unintentionally inflicted right in the home, which should be the child's sanctuary & fortress.